Master of Project Management

 Applications for admission to candidature in the Master of Project Management may be selected where they can demonstrate academic or professional standing considered by the School Board or Course Coordinator to be equivalent to the requirements of Rule 2, Section 3.

-- four (4) units from Part B
+- any four (4) elective units from Part B

-1) Candidates who have completed a AQF level 9 qualification in a related field of business and management (such as a Masters of Business Administration), and who have completed a specified unit on Project Management, may be granted one (1) unit of advanced standing for the unit Project Management Principles.
+1) Candidates who have completed an AQF level 9 qualification in a related field of business and management (such as a Masters of Business Administration), and who have completed a specified unit on Project Management, may be granted one (1) unit of advanced standing for the unit Project Management Principles.

 2) Candidates who have completed an AQF level 9 qualification in a related field of business and management, may be granted four (4) units of advanced standing from only Part B of the schedule.